-*This short course is a prerequisite to the full Game Programming Course.
+*This short course is a prerequisite to the full Game Programming Foundations.
 It will give you the foundational skills you need to continue on your educational pathway.

 Dive right into the full study pathway and be industry ready in 1 year.

 While at Ubisoft, AAA programmer Firas released almost a game a year including Far Cry 3, 4, 5, Assassin's Creed 3, Your Shape, Splinter Cell: Blacklist and Watchdogs 2 and 3.Read full bio

 Daniel has experience in game development as well as other applications.
 He contributed to Marvel Super Hero Squad and was a member of the Need for Speed: No Limits team.Read full bio

 With over 6 years of experience in the game industry, Ming has worked for Ubisoft, Activision, and Gameloft.
 He has also applied his programming skills in a wide range of areas.Read full bio